Frankly 3a Review 2025: Pros & Cons

 Issuance and redemption are not as bad as management fees because they apply once (unless you change strategy often).
 But you need to keep them in mind.
 If you are investing in the short term (if you are close to retirement, for instance), these fees may affect your profits.

 There is a critical thing with these fees.
 The 0.45% all-in fees apply to each of the investing strategies.
-It means that even if you only invest 10% in stocks, you will pay 0.45%.
+This means that even if you invest only 10% in stocks, you will pay 0.45%.
 So, you will pay a high fee for very little investment.
 It makes Frankly a bad third pillar for investing little in stocks.
 If you do not want to invest a lot of money in stocks, Frankly is not for you!

 On top of that, there are the costs of hedging.
 It is difficult to put them in absolute since this will depend on the future.
 But on average, we can say that this will be at least a 0.20% extra fee per year.
 And it could be more.